 Work from left to right.
 Lay the first plank in the left corner of the room with the tongue side facing the wall.
-Use the installation wedges to make sure there is an expansion joint of approx. 10 mm between the planks and the wall.
+Use the wedge spacers to make sure there is an expansion joint of approx. 1 cm between the planks and the wall.